- Do contact your member’s Area Manager if the provider is not performing satisfactory services.

 8687 E. Via de Ventura, Suite 308, Scottsdale, AZ 85258

 DS Network of Arizona provides advocacy, information, education, and networking for individuals with Down Syndrome and their families.
-They are a very special and amazing organization.
+They are an incredibly special and amazing organization.

 Contact: Teresa Boeger